Know-how

 1st approach:

-a) For tags, I will create a table Tag [TagId, tagName, tagCounter]
+a) For tags, I will create a table Tag [TagId, tagName, tagCounter], then I will create many-to-manyrelationships tables for: Photo_has_tags, Place_has_tag, Article_has_tag.

 b) The same counts for comments.